littlebizzy/sftp-details/readme.md

 # SFTP Details (DO NOT USE)

+# CODE IS NOT SECURE!
+DO NOT INSTALL!

 Displays a small Dashboard widget to remind logged-in Admin users of their server SFTP login information for easy reference (uses defined constants).

 * [Plugin Homepage (LittleBizzy.com)](https://www.littlebizzy.com/plugins/sftp-details)